-As investors request, and issuers provide, financial information in different forms, the expectations of an audit are evolving.
+As investors request and preparers provide financial information in different forms, the expectations of an audit are evolving.
 Through external engagement, and in coordination with the SEC, we will seek to better understand investors' expectations and will consider the related risks and opportunities for our oversight activities.